cwise24/snopsy/docs/module3/3_vault.rst

 Now that some basics are covered with vault, I will cover how to implement vault with automated playbooks.

-Create a *become* sudo password file to encrypt
+Create a *become* sudo password file to encrypt, remember that this is a YAML file and vault will expect the file to be in a *dictionary* format ``key: value``

 ``vim pass.yml``

 .. code-block:: yaml
    :linenos:

     ---
     sudo_become: "S3creT!"